 Total effect vs. direct effect

-This DAG gives us two distinct causal questions:
+This DAG gives us two distinct causal questions, with very different adjustment sets:

 -